PonomarevDA/tools/cyphal/README.md

 A few Cyphal related scripts are collected here.

-## Preparation
+## PREPARATION

-To start with Cyphal/CAN (pycyphal, yakut, yukon) we recommend configuring the following environment variables:
+To start with Cyphal/CAN (pycyphal, yakut, yukon) the following environment variables should be configured:

 | Environment variable | Meaning |
 | -------------------- | - |